-Buy creepy household décor like curtains décor that look like someone has been stabbed in your bathroom that have handprints painted in red, smeared down its sides, along with a matching bath mat in white that turns the colour red when coming into contact with water, leaving a fresh red footprint.
+Buy creepy household décor like curtains décor that look like someone has been stabbed in your bathroom that has handprints painted in red, smeared down its sides, along with a matching bath mat in white that turns the color red when coming into contact with water, leaving a fresh red footprint.

 Skeleton or Skull

 Yes, a real skeleton or skull!
 Not necessarily human of course, but perhaps a study in taxidermy with a skeleton of a small animal, carefully preserved and able to be placed on display.